juancarlospaco/nim-chonker/README.md

 ![](https://img.shields.io/github/commit-activity/y/juancarlospaco/nim-chonker?style=for-the-badge)
 ![](https://img.shields.io/github/last-commit/juancarlospaco/nim-chonker?style=for-the-badge "Commits")

-- Arch Linux Pacman Optimizer: Your Arch Linux is too fat.
+- **Arch Linux Pacman Optimizer**: Your Arch Linux is too fat.
 Lets make it lightweight...
 - 1 File, 0 Dependency, no config, no setup, works Offline, 15 lines of code, does **NOT overwrite any config** by default.

 ![](https://raw.githubusercontent.com/juancarlospaco/nim-chonker/master/temp.png "Does NOT run 'sudo mv', just prints the command for you")